 Some of the items that moved to online and increased demand on data centers:

 - Working remotely.
-This increased the usage of internet and data centers as the meetings moved to online.
+This increased the usage of the internet and data centers as the meetings moved to online.

 - Online events.
 Conferences and events moved to online which increased the demand on data centers.

 - Online entertainment.
 People spend more time at home.
-So they use the online video and music services more than before.
+So they use online video and music services more than before.

 So what does the future hold for Data Centers?
 Will they consider introducing new products into their portfolio to enrich their offerings?
 Will they need to own video streaming platforms to become a substantial player and gain new market share — or should they stay as simple infrastructure providers?